 Market risk is the risk that interest rates, foreign exchange rates, equity or commodity prices will move relative to positions taken, resulting in profits or losses.
-In the ordinary course of business, the Group enters into various types of financial instruments, mainly foreign exchange and equity contracts, that comprise transactions initiated for the Group's own account and customer needs.
+In the ordinary course of business, the Group enters into various types of financial instruments, mainly foreign exchange contracts, that comprise transactions initiated for the Group's own account and customer needs.

-The Group's positions are managed by the Treasury Division under the limits and guidelines laid down in the foreign exchange risk management policy and the policy on allocating transactions of financial instruments to the trading, non-trading or investment book, which are approved by the Executive Committee.
+The Group's positions are managed by the Treasury Division under the limits and guidelines laid down in the relevant policies, which are approved by the Risk Committee.
 The Risk Management Division is responsible for monitoring the transactions to ensure the activities are within the relevant limits and guidelines.